 Break up your course readings and assignment prep with some leisure reading.

 Did you know Hermione has a book club?
-Emma Watson’s Our Shared Shelf invites anyone to read and discuss a book a month.
-On the reading menu this month is Clarissa Pinkola Estés’ Women who run with the wolves: myths and stories of the wild woman archetype.
-If you’re feeling adventurous, go on a ‘blind-date with a book’ courtesy of Elizabeth’s Bookshop on King St. It’s a novel idea that lets you choose from a selection of random books wrapped innocuously in paper and perhaps discover an unexpected new favourite.
+Emma Watson’s Our Shared Shelf invites anyone to read and discuss a book each month.
+On the reading menu at the moment is Heart Berries: A Memoir by Terese Marie Mailhot.
+If you’re feeling adventurous, go on a ‘blind-date with a book’ courtesy of Elizabeth’s Bookshop on King Street.
+It’s a novel idea that lets you choose from a selection of random books wrapped innocuously in paper – you might discover an unexpected new favourite.

+Take a study break in the great outdoors.
 Get your tourist on with a visit to one of Sydney’s national parks, lakes, waterfalls or coastal walks.
 Concrete Playground has you sorted for ideas with this ultimate list of outdoor adventures.
 Alternatively, relive your primary school days with a day-trip to the Royal Easter Show, show bags and all, or if you’re looking for an after dusk activity, why not go for a night at the theatre?
-The Seymour Centre is showing Fallen exploring six ‘fallen’ women and their shot at a second chance.
-If you’re feeling sporty, pick a side for the Sydney AFL derby when the Sydney Swans take on the GWS Giants on 22 April.
+The Seymour Centre is showing The Flick, a play about the ups and downs of everyday life set in the empty aisles of a movie theatre.
+If you’re feeling sporty, pick a side for the Sydney AFL derby when the Sydney Swans take on the GWS Giants on 7 April.

-With plenty of shows returning to streaming services this April, jump on board and watch the new season of Better Call Saul on Stan or The Get Down available on Netflix.
+With plenty of shows returning to streaming services this April, jump on board and watch the new season of Unreal on Stan or Jessica Jones on Netflix.
 If you’re questing for something new, you’re bound to find a series that hits the mark on this Buzzfeed list.
-Or, if you're a fan of the big screen, there's plenty of student discounts at participating cinema's like the Dendy in Newtown who do $8 tickets for students every Wednesday.
+Or, if you're a fan of the big screen, there are plenty of student discounts at participating cinemas like Dendy in Newtown who offer $8 tickets for students every Wednesday.

 Use your spare time to nail some student-budget staples, like ‘What’s in the fridge’ fried rice, DIY kofta burgers or sweet potato and pea curry.
 It’ll take the pressure off when you’re under the pump later in the semester.
-If you’re up for a challenge, why not enroll for a cooking class at one of Sydney’s renowned schools.
+If you’re up for a challenge, why not enrol in a cooking class at one of Sydney’s renowned schools?

-Whether you’re heading on a road-trip or subjecting your room to a cleaning frenzy, a good podcast is perfect company.
+Whether you’re hitting the road or subjecting your room to a cleaning frenzy, a good podcast is perfect company.

 In case you haven’t already been roped in by your friends, S Town is a fascinating listen that unearths some incredible stories and characters in a small Alabama town.
-If you’re looking for something a little more educational, you can’t go past our Sydney Ideas podcast series, where our experts tackle topics from power in the Middle East to drones and global warming.
-While you're feeling informed, why not also check out another University of Sydney podcast series Open for Discussion covering equally enticing topics.
+If you’re looking for something a little more educational, you can’t go past our Sydney Ideas podcast series, where our experts tackle topics from Trump's America to quantum computing and same-sex marriage.
+While you're feeling informed, why not check out another University of Sydney podcast series Open for Discussion, which covers equally enticing topics?

-If it's tunes you're seeking, there's nothing better than a live gig and with so many venues just a stones throw from campus there's plenty of options at your fingertips.
-Check out what's playing at the Newtown Social Club or Enmore Theatre during the break.
+If it's tunes you're seeking, there's nothing better than a live gig and with so many venues just a stone's throw from campus there are plenty of options at your fingertips.
+Check out what's playing at The Landsdowne or Enmore Theatre during the break.

 Have an item on your to-do list that you’ve been putting off for weeks (or even months)?
-It’s time to rip-off the bandaid.
-Head down to Centrelink and sort out your youth allowance, get that mole checked out or tick off an STI check-up (made more comfortable with these reassuring tips).
+It’s time to rip the band-aid off.
+Head down to Centrelink and sort out your youth allowance, get that odd-looking mole checked out, or tick off an STI check-up (made more comfortable with these reassuring tips).